Valian/live_vue/README.md

 In development it's recommended to use `config :live_vue, ssr_module: LiveVue.SSR.ViteJS`.
 It does HTTP call to vite `/ssr_render` endpoint added by LiveVue plugin, which in turn uses vite [ssrLoadModule](https://vitejs.dev/guide/ssr) for efficient compilation.

 In production it's recommended to use `config :live_vue, ssr_module: LiveVue.SSR.NodeJS` which uses `NodeJS` package directly talking with a JS process with a in-memory server bundle.
-By default, SSR bundle is saved to `priv/vue/server.mjs`. `mjs` extension is necessary so NodeJS correctly imports that file as `ESM module`.
+By default, SSR bundle is saved to `priv/vue/server.js`.

 ### Handling custom Phoenix events client side